bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyradio-2-0.md

 {% endsi_step %}

 {% si_step red led %}
-Verify that the LED is red, this indicates that the {% poplink crazyradio-2-0 %} is in bootloader mode.
+Verify that the LED is pulsating with a red light, this indicates that the {% poplink crazyradio-2-0 %} is in bootloader mode.
 {% endsi_step %}